 “Get the hostages to their feet!
-You six, you’re with me!
-You seven and you seven are together!
+The rest of you, get ready to move!
 You two, check the hallway and make sure it’s clear or clear it!”

-Rocca was shocked that that last command had been directed at him and Kwame, but they obeyed and moved with instincts that weren’t their own.
-Kwame opened the door as Rocca raised his weapon to the ready, scanning the hallway in one direction while pressed against the wall, exposing as little of himself while maximizing his view.
-Slicing the pie, he was able to scan from one end of the hallway to the other, verifying that it was clear before slipping out and taking a knee.
-Kwame quickly followed, and went down to one knee facing the other direction.
-After a moment, Rocca leaned his head back far enough to shout “Clear!” into the room.
+Rocca was shocked that that last command had been directed at him and Kwame, but they obeyed, moving with instincts that weren’t their own.
+Kwame opened the door as Rocca raised his weapon to the ready, scanning the hallway in one direction while pressed against the wall.
+He stepped in an arc across the doorframe, exposing as little of himself while maximizing his view.
+The hallway was clear.
+He moved into position on one side of the door, took a knee, and held his rifle at the ready.
+Kwame mirrored him, then Rocca gave the all clear.

 “Something’s different,” said Kwame.
-“They never notice us this much.”
+“They never interact with us this much.”